ZDSPunisherspb.comHomeMarker TechStoreLinks

 The orignial setup is designed to house screw-in tanks on the gun itself.
 I drilled and tapped some cheap bottomline ASAs then attached them to the front of the side-marker frames.
 The two side tanks will be in front and the middle gun tanke will be in the regular bottomline position.

-If you're interested to know what I did for the internals, I'm using modified stock bolts without QEVs using the stock solenoid of course.
+If you're interested to know what I did for the internals, I'm using modified stock bolts without QEVs, using the stock solenoids.
 I'm not worried about efficiency or cycle rates on this, since I obviously won't be bunkering people on a supAir field or whatever.
 This is a scenario gun made to deliver massive firepower at once, not to get the most shots per tank than the guy next to me.
 Besides, it's just a project gun...I'll save the performance for my competition markers.

-So anyways, here's the final product, in all its glory.
+Here's the final product, in all its glory!

 I actually ended up taking it all apart again so I could properly clean and maintain the firing assemblies (this is why I called this section "trial" assembly).
 They had been sitting around for a long time before I put the gun together, so they needed a good once-through before action.
 It's of course a good idea to be sure this gun is in top shape before we go to play with it, since troubleshooting leaking problems at the field is virtually pointless due to how long it takes.